billyp673/Oripack/README.md

   <h1>Releases</h1>
 You can find the release version at: https://github.com/billyp673/Oripack/releases
+Keep in mind that this replaces both your configs and mods folders (and only works in the default install directory).
   <h1>Credits and Sources for Skeptics</h1>
 If you don't trust a random stranger on the internet giving you executables (especially since python can cause anti-virus false positives), here's the link to the mods, configs and datapack.<br />
 Keep in mind however that you can literally look at the source code here, so installing this modpack manually is just making things more difficult for no reason.